 In 2015 Little League approved our request to create adult teams.
 The league immediately created two adult teams in 2015.
 In 2016 four new adult teams were added to create a place for special needs adults in our league.
 Our oldest player in 2015 was 65 years old and our youngest was 4 years old.

-Both Jennifer and Dom worked closely with the Town of Dewitt, generous benefactors, and the community to make the Carrier Park Field of Dreams a reality.
-The Carrier Park Field of Dreams opened in the spring of 2016 and has two fields used by both Challenger and Little League tournaments.
+In 2015 Jennifer Savastino came on as a Deputy Program Director to help Dom with his dream to create Challenger Baseball’s own fields.
+The project started out as a “Field of Dreams,” but soon became a reality.
+Working closely with the Town of Dewitt, generous benefactors, and the community to make the Carrier Park Field of Dreams opened in the spring of 2016 and has two fields used by both Challenger and Little League tournaments.
 The goal is to have 7 fields to house the entire league.
-Currently, he league operates out of the Field of Dreams for adults and seniors and in Mattydale for the junior division.
+Currently, the league operates out of the Field of Dreams for adults and in Mattydale for the junior and senior division.

 Some of our slideshows from years past are located here: